11 Best Design Feedback Tools for Creative Teams in 2026

 - No need for granting permissions to primary PM tools

-- Supports modern file formats
+- Support for modern file formats

 Pros: Simplicity, free usage, and real-time feedback capability.